GiovanniTagliaferri/CI2024_lab2/readme.md

 ### Genetic algorithm: 59910.79

-> **Nota:** Due to computational and runtime constraints, the number of generations for running the algorithm has been reduced to improve performance.
+> **Nota:** Due to excessive computational time, the number of generations for running the algorithm has been reduced to improve performance.